Patient Billing Overview

 Q: I’ve always paid my bills on time.
 Why do I have to give you a credit card?

-A: To be fair and consistent to our patients, we are implementing the new policy with a comprehensive approach.
-Additionally, we want all of our patients to benefit from this new policy, which simplifies how you pay medical bills.
+A: To be fair and consistent with our clients, we are implementing the new policy with a comprehensive approach.
+Additionally, we want all of our clients to benefit from this new policy, which simplifies how you pay medical bills.

 Q: I do not have a deductible or I have two plans.
 I will never owe you anything.
 Do I still need to give you a credit card?

-A: Due to the complexity of health plans, patients are not always aware of their payment responsibility.
+A: Due to the complexity of health plans, clients are not always aware of their payment responsibility.
 Additionally, changes to health plans happen often, which can make you responsible for payments without your knowledge.
-So we ask all patients to save a card on file to ensure we are prepared in the event they do have payment responsibility.
-The one exception is for patients with Medicaid coverage.
-If you have Medicaid, we will not require a credit card.
+So we ask all clients to save a card on file to ensure we are prepared in the event they do have payment responsibility.
+Our exceptions are for patients with coverage through Medicaid or the VA Community Care Network, in which case we will not require a credit card.

 Q: Who can I talk to about this policy?
 I have concerns.